10+ Complex Business Frameworks for Startups

 • Retention — reflects your returning and regular clients, how often they use the product;

-• Referral — shows how often existing customers recommend you to others;
+• Referral — shows how often existing customers recommend you to others, highlighting the role of affiliate partners;

 • Revenue — how much money you're making and how you can maximize profit.